Rosemary Vodrey

-Rosemary Vodrey is a Canadian former politician in Manitoba, Canada.
-She was a Progressive Conservative member of the Legislative Assembly of Manitoba from 1990 to 1999, and was a senior cabinet minister of the government of Gary Filmon.
+Rosemary Lynn Vodrey (born October 20, 1949) is a former Canadian politician in Manitoba, Canada.
+She was a Progressive Conservative member of the Legislative Assembly of Manitoba from 1990 to 1999 and was a senior cabinet minister of the government of Gary Filmon.

 Early life and career

-Vodrey was born Rosemary Webster, the daughter of senior Toronto police officer Jack Webster.
+Vodrey was born Rosemary Webster on October 20, 1949, the daughter of senior Toronto police officer Jack Webster.
 She studied Psychology at the University of Toronto before moving to Winnipeg with her partner.
-Vodrey later became a school psychologist, and lectured in Home Economics at the University of Manitoba.
+Vodrey later became a school psychologist and lectured in home economics at the University of Manitoba.

-She became politically active after befriending Gary and Janice Filmon, and sought election to the Manitoba legislature in the 1988 provincial election in the central Winnipeg division of Osborne.
+She became politically active after befriending Gary and Janice Filmon and sought election to the Manitoba legislature in the 1988 provincial election in the central Winnipeg division of Osborne.
 She finished third, behind Liberal candidate Reg Alcock and incumbent New Democrat Muriel Smith.

 Member of the Legislative Assembly

-Vodrey ran for the legislature a second time in the 1990 provincial election, and defeated incumbent Liberal Laurie Evans in the Fort Garry division in south-central Winnipeg.
+Vodrey ran for the legislature a second time in the 1990 provincial election and defeated incumbent Liberal Laurie Evans in the Fort Garry division in south-central Winnipeg.
 The Progressive Conservatives won a majority government, and Vodrey entered the legislature as a government backbencher.
-She faced a credible challenge from Liberal Jim Woodman in the 1995 provincial election, but was re-elected as the Filmon government won a second majority across the province.
+She faced a credible challenge from Liberal Jim Woodman in the 1995 provincial election but was re-elected as the Filmon government won a second majority across the province.

 Cabinet minister

 Minister of Education and Training

-Vodrey was appointed to Gary Filmon's cabinet on January 14, 1992, replacing Len Derkach as Minister of Education and Training.
-Some criticized Filmon's choice, arguing that Vodrey's decision to send her own children to private school made her an inappropriate choice to oversee the public system.
+Vodrey was appointed to Filmon's cabinet on January 14, 1992, replacing Len Derkach as Minister of Education and Training.
+Some criticized Filmon's choice, arguing that Vodrey's decision to send her children to private school made her an inappropriate choice to oversee the public system.